-Lynn Freehill-Maye writes stories grounded in place.
-She uncovers everything from the people and policies to the businesses and cuisine that make each place distinct and workable in the 21st century.
+Lynn Freehill-Maye writes stories grounded in sustainability.
+She uncovers the people, policies, and businesses that make places distinct and workable in the 21st century.

 Her work often touches on the environment, urbanism, energy, design, technology, and food systems.
-It has been published, in print or online, by The New Yorker, The New York Times, the Wall Street Journal, Bloomberg BusinessWeek, Travel + Leisure, Modern Farmer, CityLab, AFAR, and beyond.
+It has been published, in print or online, by the New Yorker, the New York Times, the Wall Street Journal, Bloomberg BusinessWeek, Travel + Leisure, Modern Farmer, CityLab, AFAR, and beyond.
 Her essay on grain elevators was recently included the anthology Midwest Architecture Journeys (Belt Publishing, October 2019).

-In 2016 she co-chaired the national conference of the American Society of Journalists and Authors, the country’s leading organization of independent nonfiction writers.
 She grew up in the Midwest and has lived in the Southwest, Europe, Africa, and South and Central America.
-She now calls upstate New York home.
+She now calls New York’s Hudson Valley home.